baptistebronsin/kaliapp/README.md

 [!WARNING]
 This application doesn't have any backend or database, so all data is stored in memory.
 If you refresh the page, all data will be lost.

+## Hosting

+The application is hosted on my own kubernetes cluster with the following url: [https://kaliapp.baptistebronsin.be](https://kaliapp.baptistebronsin.be).

 ## Usage

 To run the application, you need to have Node.js and npm installed on your machine.
 Then, follow these steps: